mmistakes/made-mistakes-jekyll/src/_posts/articles/2015-02-10-jekyll-style-guide.md

 ---
-title: "Building a Style Guide with Jekyll"
+title: "Building a style guide with Jekyll"
 last_modified_at: 2017-12-13T10:40:39-05:00
 excerpt: "How I used collections with Jekyll to build a style guide and pattern library for Made Mistakes."
 categories: [articles]